 The interim financial statement provision for income taxes is different from the amounts computed by applying the United States federal statutory income tax rate of 21%.
-The Company's effective tax rate was 0.00% for each of the three months ended March 31, 2023 and 2022.
+The Company's effective tax rate was 0.00% for each of the three and nine months ended September 30, 2023 and 2022.
 The difference between the effective tax rate and the federal statutory rate of 21% was primarily due to the full valuation allowance recorded on the Company's net deferred tax assets.

-During the three months ended March 31, 2023, there were no material changes to the Company's uncertain tax positions.
+During the nine months ended September 30, 2023, there were no material changes to the Company's uncertain tax positions.

 In February 2023, the Company received notification from the Internal Revenue Service that our Archipelago joint venture was selected for audit for the 2021 tax year.
 The Opening Conference was held on April 24, 2023.
-Management received the IRS agent's Initial Document Request in April 2023.
+Management received the IRS agent's Initial Document Request in April 2023 and has provided the documents requested.
 The Company is currently not under audit for state purposes.